Why Small Businesses Are the Primary Target

 Phishing and Malicious Attachments

+The majority of breaches against small businesses begin with a phishing email.
+An employee clicks a link or opens an attachment, a malicious payload executes, and an attacker establishes an initial foothold.
 EDR agents catch the behavioral indicators of this attack chain — abnormal child process creation from Office applications, unusual outbound network beaconing, credential dumping attempts — even when the initial phishing email bypasses your email filter.
 This behavioral approach is fundamentally different from signature-based antivirus, which only catches malware variants it has previously cataloged.

 Unpatched Software Vulnerabilities

 Attackers actively scan for known vulnerabilities in VPN appliances, Remote Desktop Protocol (RDP) services, and common business software.
-The CISA Known Exploited Vulnerabilities catalog lists hundreds of flaws being actively weaponized — many of them years old and still unpatched across SMB networks.
+The CISA Known Exploited Vulnerabilities catalog lists hundreds of flaws being actively weaponized — many of them years old and still unpatched across small business networks.
 A managed endpoint service with integrated vulnerability management closes these gaps before exploitation occurs, not after.

 Bring Your Own Vulnerable Driver (BYOVD) Attacks

-2026 Compliance Deadline
+2026 Regulatory Compliance Requirements

 Compliance Drivers for Managed Endpoint Security